KardelRuveyda/NorthwindDatabase/README.md

 # NorthwindDatabase
-You can find Northwind Datasabe Script!
+You can find Northwind Database Script for your MSSQL Practices !

+Have Fun :-) !

 Run the scripts in SSMS